grossmanm/MNDot/README.md

 We have created four files for analyzing the malfunction results and they are split as follows:

-1. We analyze the weather conditions surrounding specific types of malfunctions.
+1. We analyze the weather conditions surrounding specific types of malfunctions and detection technologies.
 `python weather_variable_count_type.py --malfunction_file=data/results/malfunction_db.csv --output_dir=data/results/`
+`python weather_variable_count_detector.py --malfunction_file=data/results/malfunction_db.csv --output_dir=data/results`
 This process will output several files:
-    `malfunction_weather_type_correlation.json` contains the raw data used to generate the plots.
+    `malfunction_weather_type_correlation.json` and `malfunction_weather_detector_correlation.json` contains the raw data used to generate the plots.
-    `malfunction_weather_type_correlation_rate.png` displays a comparison of the rate that different weather variables cause malfuncitons in NIT devices for different malfunction types
+    `malfunction_weather_type_correlation_rate.png` and `malfunction_weather_detector_correlation_rate.png` displays a comparison of the rate that different weather variables cause malfuncitons in NIT devices for different malfunction types
-    `malfunction_weather_type_correlation_mean.png` displays the mean and standard deviation of each of the weather variables that influence NIT malfunctions.
+    `malfunction_weather_type_correlation_mean.png` and `malfunction_weather_detector_correlation_mean.png` displays the mean and standard deviation of each of the weather variables that influence NIT malfunctions.

 2. We analyze the weather conditions surrounding malfunctions in specific camera types.
 `python weather_variable_count_detector.py --malfunction_file=data/results/malfunction_db.csv --output_dir=data/results/`